sranegar/sranegar/README.md

 I'm Stephanie Ranegar - I'm a full stack web developer and designer.

-* Bachelor's of Science in Media Arts & Science specializing in Web Development and Design
+* Bachelor's of Science in Media Arts & Science specializing in Web Development and Design + Informatics Minor
-* Informatics Minor
-* UX/UI
-* Graphic Design

-🟢 Currently accepting new clients for freelance work
+* Passionate about working collaboratively on web solutions that promote health and wellness
+* Strong design skills with a passion for CSS animations & graphic design experience

 <hr>